 Boxed determined that any reduction in mobile web conversions due to the sticky banner was easily recovered by the significantly higher LTV of newly-acquired app users from that channel.
 The likelihood of users to repeat purchase inside the native app after 30 days was 142% higher inside the app versus mobile web, making this math easy.

-But how did Boxed use Branch’s Deep Linked Email to optimize mobile retention and ultimately raise conversion to purchase rate by 133%?
+But how did Boxed use Branch’s Universal Email to optimize mobile retention and ultimately raise conversion to purchase rate by 133%?
 What else has led Boxed co-founder and CTO William Fong to claim that “Branch is a crucial part of [Boxed’s] marketing stack”?
 Click here to download the full case study and find out!